What is Markup? Including Free Calculators

 Selling Price

 The selling price is the amount of money a company receives from its customers in return for goods or services sold.
 Also known as revenue.
-It’s essential to understand what selling price means in terms of business and accounting because it can affect your company’s cash flow, taxes, and even reputation.
+It’s essential to understand what a selling price means in terms of business and accounting, as it can significantly impact your company’s cash flow, taxes, and even its reputation.

 The general formula is Selling price = Cost Price + Profit.

-When setting a selling price, looking at the competition and ensuring competitive pricing is essential.
-It would be best if you also made sure that there is enough profit to make it worthwhile selling.
+When setting a final selling price, it is essential to consider the competition and ensure competitive pricing.
+It would be best if you also ensured that there is enough profit to make it worthwhile to sell.

 Cost of Goods Sold:

-The Cost of Goods Sold (COGS) is the cost to acquire or manufacture a product for resale.
+The Cost of Goods Sold (COGS) represents the total cost incurred to produce or sell a product.
 It includes all business expenses for materials, labour, and factory overhead necessary to build the finished goods sold to customers.
-The cost of goods sold does not include indirect expenses, like general business costs, distribution costs and sales force costs.
+The cost of goods sold does not include indirect expenses, such as general business costs, distribution costs, and sales force costs.

 Profit Margin